 In compliance with MCCG, the Board is supported by qualified and competent Company Secretaries.
-The Company Secretaries of the Company are qualified to act as Company Secretaries under Section 235 of the Companies Act, 2016 ("the Act").
+The Company Secretaries of the Company are qualified to act as Company Secretaries under Section 235 of the Companies Act 2016 ("the Act").
 The Company Secretaries provides the required support to the Board in carrying out its duties and stewardship role, providing the necessary advisory role with regard to the Company's Constitution, Board's policies and procedures as well as compliance with all regulatory requirements, MCCG, guidance and legislation.

 The Board has ready and unrestricted access to the advice and services of the Company Secretaries, who are considered capable of carrying out the duties to which the post entails.
 The Directors may seek advice from the Company Secretaries directly on issues under their respective purview or request further explanation, information or updates on any aspect of the Company's concerns.
-The Company Secretaries are responsible for ensuring the Board meetings procedures are adhered to and that applicable rules and regulatory are complied with.